How real-time transaction monitoring improves AML compliance

 The consequence is different processes, teams, and priorities, each operating in silos.

-The Benefits of Integrated Fraud and AML Operations
+The benefits of integrated fraud and AML operations

-- Managing High-Risk Payments: Suppose a customer sends a large wire transfer exceeding a predefined transaction threshold, triggering additional due diligence and document collection for customer risk assessment.
+Suppose a customer sends a large wire transfer exceeding a predefined transaction threshold, triggering additional due diligence and document collection for customer risk assessment.

 - Without real-time transaction monitoring, the financial institution must receive the funds first.
 Then begins the cumbersome process of contacting the customer for supporting documentation.
 If the evidence provided falls short, the institution must initiate steps to offboard the customer.
 Meanwhile, the newly received wire transfer sits in limbo, causing both sender and receiver frustration due to the money being "lost in transit."

 Despite the benefits of real-time monitoring, certain cases still require batch decisions.
-For instance, a rule that aggregates a user's transaction volumes for a calendar month and compares them to volumes across other users with similar profiles still needs complex SQL queries to compile transaction counts and volumes across various window functions.
+For instance, a rule that aggregates a user's transaction volumes for a calendar month and compares them to volumes across other users with similar risk profiles still needs complex SQL queries to compile transaction counts and volumes across various window functions.

 By integrating Fraud and AML operations, financial institutions can leverage the best of both worlds and take a significant leap towards combating financial crimes more effectively.

-With Sardine, you can :)
+With Sardine, you can.